powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 * How to run your work (the commands we should use to validate the parts you touched).
 * Any assumptions you made and why.
 * Any trade-offs or concerns you'd raise if this were going into production.
-* What you would do next with more time (short bullets are fine).
+* What you would do next with more time.

 ## Validation guidance